 Finally, your PC will restart with driver signature enforcement disabled, allowing unsigned drivers to install.

-Remember that this change can expose your system to security risks.
+Keep in mind that this change may expose your system to security risks.
 After installing the necessary drivers, you can return to the instructions above to re-enable driver signature enforcement and ensure adequate system protection.

 By Command Prompt